muhammadahmed8288-debug/Basic-Chatbot-Python/README.md

 # Basic-Chatbot-Python
 A simple rule-based chatbot built with Python that responds to predefined user messages using functions, if-elif statements, loops, and basic input/output.
-# Basic Chatbot

-A simple rule-based chatbot developed using Python.
-The chatbot interacts with users through the console and provides predefined responses to common messages.

 ## Features